descellia/bearsyay/README.md

 ## 👋 Hi there, welcome to my corner of GitHub!

-Thanks for stopping by — I'm Descellia, and here's a little about me:
+Hello!
+I'm Descellia, a curious builder who loves great design, better teamwork, figuring things out, and here's a little about me:

 ---